Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 When using the [UFS Journal]({{ '/en/operation/Journal.html' | relativize_url }}#ufs-journal-configuration)
 an Alluxio master can also be configured to use a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for storing the journal.
-If you are using UFS journal and use external journal location like HDFS, the rest of this section can be skipped.
+If you are using UFS journal and use an external journal location like HDFS, the rest of this section can be skipped.

 There are multiple ways to create a PersistentVolume.
 This is an example which defines one with `hostPath`: